Lisp-Stat/documentation/content/en/docs/Tutorials/basics.md

 code, it has native threading, a rich ecosystem of code libraries, and a history of industrial deployments, including:

-- Credit card authorisation at AMEX (Authorizers Assistant)
+- Credit card authorization at AMEX (Authorizers Assistant)
 - US DoD logistics (and more, that we don't know of)
 - CIA and NSA are big users based on Lisp sales
 - DWave and Rigetti use lisp for programming their quantum computers